ayufan-rock64/linux-build/recipes/video-playback.md

 **This only works on Ubuntu Bionic image.**

+**This is only needed for images up to 0.7.x.
+It is by default available from 0.8.x on.**

 The [ayufan's ppa](https://launchpad.net/~ayufan/+archive/ubuntu/rock64-ppa) contains the latest compiled FFmpeg and mpv which allows to use HW video acceleration when properly configured.

 The modified FFmpeg includes an `h264_rkmpp`, `hevc_rkmpp`, `vp8_rkmpp` and `vp9_rkmpp` video decoders.